syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfComboBox/Customizing-the-Suggestion-DropDown.md

 The height of the drop-down portion of the combo box control can be varied using the `MaximumDropDownHeight` property.

-N> The valueon the `MaximumDropDownHeight` property can be any positive integer value.
+N> The value of `MaximumDropDownHeight` property can be any positive integer value.

 {% tabs %}